suren-atoyan/react-pwa/README.md

 - `pages` - pages represent the root routes, like `/profile` renders the `Profile` page, `/login` renders `Login` page.
 Pages are made of sections (no need to have [Page]/sections/ folder).
 If a section is used on multiple pages it should be moved to `/root/sections`.
   - in some project you may see `/features` instead of `/sections`

-Another important mention is any component folder structure.
+Another important mention is any component's folder structure.
 It should look like this:

 ```
 - [Component]